cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/organizers/linking.md

 ## Overview

-First you need to [find](./finding-and-reusing-organizers.md) or [create](create.md) the organizer you wish to link to your event or place.
+First you need to [find](./finding-and-reusing-organizers.md) or [create](./create.md) the organizer you wish to link to your event or place.

-Then you should have a link to the organizer, in the form of an `@id` property (inspired by JSON-LD).
+Now you should have a link to the organizer, in the form of an `@id` property (inspired by JSON-LD).

 Example for an Organizer VIERNULVIER (id `ac1adc43-410b-48bd-b79a-ca417788652f` on the test environment):